To be considered, books must:

-Joseph-Beth will, in partnership with Kentucky Humanities & the Kentucky Book Fair, determine the titles & quantities for each author accepted to Festival events.
+Joseph-Beth will, in partnership with Kentucky Humanities & the Kentucky Book Fair, determine the titles & quantities for each author accepted to the book fair (and festival events, if applicable).
 If Joseph-Beth is unable to order an individual author's books through their normal ordering channels & under the terms outlined above, the author will be contacted to provide books for the event.

 Some authors may be invited to do a reading or participate in a panel discussion.

 Kentucky Humanities has implemented a zero-tolerance policy for discrimination and harassment on the basis of race, color, age, national origin, sex (including transgender status, gender identity, sexual orientation, and pregnancy), religion, disability, genetic information, marital status, political affiliation, or status as a parent.

 The Kentucky Book Festival has a zero-tolerance policy for harassment of any kind, whether in person or via email/social media/other electronic means, including but not limited to: